Why We Love The Simple Outdoor Barrel Sauna

 Northern lights is a family business thats sold saunas and hot tubs for 25 years.
 Located in Manitoba, Canada – they offer a 7′ diameter model which provides more headroom and interior space (standard is 6′).

 Saunacore is based in Ontario, Canada with a USA office in Niagara Falls, NY.
-They are one of the biggest sauna manufacturers in North America.
+They are one of the biggest sauna manufacturers in North America, and they make a premium barrel sauna.

 These are barrel sauna kits imported from (usually) China, though they ship from a warehouse in California.